-Everyone Look At...
+Prompt Everyone to Look At

 Everyone look at the person here with the stinkiest feet!

-Everyone look at the person here who took the longest to get ready!
+Now, look at the person here who took the longest to get ready!

 Everyone look at the person here who is least happy to have his picture taken!